An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-Similar to previous works, we assume that the input undirected graph $G(V, E)$ is connected in this work; otherwise, we can deal with each connected component individually.
-Algorithm 1 presents the pseudo-code of the main function of the proposed algorithm \footnote{The implementation of the proposed algorithm is available at https://github.com/miningsubgraphs/algorithms}.
-The algorithm receives an undirected graph and an integer $k$ as inputs and generates all connected induced subgraphs of size $k$ as outputs.
-Before discussing the details of the proposed algorithm, we first define some important sets.
-The connected set is denoted by $S$.
+\textit{Data structures.} Before discussing the details of the proposed algorithm, we first define some important sets.
 A set $T$ is used to record all the visited vertices between two consecutive solutions.
 The vertices in $T$ include both the visited vertices neighboring the current set $S$ and the visited vertices that have a distance of more than one to $S$.
-With the set $T$, we can avoid redundant searching of explored areas.
-For example, if we first expand $S$ by adding $u$ and $P_1$ in Figure 1 (a), and assume no solution is found until now ($|S\cup \{u\}\cup P_1|<k$), we then move to the iteration of expanding $S$ by adding $v$ and its connected area.
-In this process, as the area $P_1$ and $u$ are already explored, we maintain the set $T=\{u\}\cup P_1$ to avoid redundant exploration of these vertices in $T$.
-Once a new solution is found, we clear the set $T$.
-Another important set is the neighbors of the set $S$.
-We divide the neighbors of the set $S$ into two sets $N$ and $F$ respectively ($N(S)=N\cup F$ and $N\cap F=\emptyset$).
-The set $N$ records the set of visited neighbor vertices of the connected set $S$ so far.
-The objective of using this set is to avoid redundant searching of explored neighbors and not lose the information of these neighbors.
-Once a new solution is found, the vertices in $N$ will be removed and appended to $F$ as open neighbors that will be visited.
-The set $F$ is composed of two parts: the front part records the neighbor vertices that are marked as closed neighbors, and the back part records the neighbor vertices that are marked as open neighbors.
-Figure 1 (c) illustrates an example of $F$ and $N$.
-In our algorithm, the sets $S$, $T$, $F$, and $N$ are implemented as global lists (or resizable arrays) and are initially empty lists.
-All the operations including appending vertex and removing vertex are only performed from the back of each list.
+With the set $T$, we can avoid redundant searching of visited vertices.
+For instance, suppose we first expand $S$ by adding vertex $u$ and $P_1$ (as shown in Figure 1(a)), and no solution is found during this step (i.e., $|S \cup \{u\} \cup P_1| < k$).
+We then proceed to the next iteration by expanding $S$ with vertex $v$ and $P_2$.
+Since $u$ and $P_1$ have already been explored, the vertices in $\{u\} \cup P_1$ are recorded in $T$ to prevent them from being re-examined.
+Once a new solution is found, the set $T$ is cleared.